jawn/StreamDeck-OSC/README.md

 ### Fixed
 - - plugin would not accept an integer or float with the value of 0
 - - IP and port are now preset and don't have to be manually entered for every single button (don't know what I was thinking honestly)
-- - Various minor fixes mainly regarding not catching possible null values etc. but since I rewrote most of the code, that's a goner now to.
+- - Various minor fixes mainly regarding not catching possible null values etc. But since I rewrote most of the code, that's a goner now to.
 ### Improved/Changed
-- Added local config file that allows to change the preset for now buttons (existing ones will remain as they are) of all possible values, e.g. change IP, Port, Address, values to reflect setups that divert from the plugin default.
+- Added local config file that allows to change the preset for new buttons (existing ones will remain as they are) of all possible values, e.g. change IP, Port, Address, values to reflect setups that divert from the plugin default.